 - Haley Pesta

-Currently we have displays on Railroads of Jefferson County, Elkhorn Water Tank, and Cowboys and Rodeos of the West and of Jefferson County.
+Currently we have displays on Mining and Kilns, Railroads of Jefferson County,5th Judicial District Judges, Cowboys and Ranching and logging.

 The Railroad Exhibit includes artifacts, photos and documents related to the multiple railroads once in the county.
 There is a model of the Amazon Tunnel, a tunnel in Jefferson County over a mile long that can still be accessed and driven through.
 Stories shared are of train crashes, mail by train, and a president's visit by train are included in the exhibit.

 The Cowboy and Rodeo Exhibit includes artifacts from Jefferson County ranches, specifically from the Dahl Ranch (Warm Springs Creek), Carlson Ranch (Basin/Bernice), Marks Ranch (Lump Gulch) and others.
 On display are wooly chaps from Mike Quinn, Boulder valley rancher and rodeo stock provider; items such as horse hair halters (handmade) and artwork on cowboy hats; and a model of the Marks family barn.
-Also included for a time is a traveling exhibit of prints from Lee Silliman of Missoula depicting the Cowboys of the free range era.
 As this part of the exhibit is phased out, we will add more Jefferson County ranches and artifacts.
 We are always looking to include more Jefferson County ranchers in our display.

 The Judges Exhibit is a compilation of the district judges that Jefferson County has had over the years.
 It entails pictures of each of the judges and their biographies as well.
 Behind the desk in that room is a chair that originally came from the courthouse in Boulder, probably from the court room.
 It was discarded in ill repair, slavaged by Fred W Bell (courthouse janitor) and refparied and refinished by Bruce Bell.